Disclosure / Affiliate Notice:

 The Habit Loop That Keeps Closets Organized

-A closet stays organized when returning an item is easier than dropping it somewhere else.
+A closet stays organized when returning an item is easier than leaving it out.

 A Closet That Works With You

-Most people try to fix closet clutter by folding more carefully or rearranging piles.
+Most people try to fix clutter by folding better.

 As an Amazon Associate I earn from qualifying purchases.